SciRooPlot/SciRooPlot/docs/README.md

 Possible alternatives are: `find`, `pdf`, `eps`, `svg`, `png`, `gif`, `macro`, `file`.
 If you have a multiple plots (e.g. `myPlot_bin_1`, `myPlot_bin_2`,..) that you want to concaternate and save as a moving gif, you can create it via `plot figureGroup myPlot_bin_.+ gif`.
 To adjust the time between the frames use for example `plot figureGroup myPlot_bin_.+ gif+4`, where the number is given in tens of milliseconds (i.e. this example will create a gif with a delay of 40ms between the plots).

-For bash and zsh this program provides an auto-completion feature, this means you can tab through the available commands, figure groups and plot names.
-Your `executable` (which creates the plot definitions) specified in the configuration will automatically be rebuilt and (if needed) executed before the app generates the requested plot(s).

 ## 📖 Commented code examples